-C12.1 The Commission advises in its Guidance for licensing authorities that if a licensing authority is concerned that a premises may attract disorder or be subject to attempts at unauthorised access (for example by children and young persons) then it may require entrances to the premises are controlled by door supervisors in order to protect of children and vulnerable persons from being harmed or exploited by gambling, and also in terms of preventing premises becoming a source of crime.
+C12.1 The Commission advises in its Guidance for licensing authorities that if a licensing authority is concerned that a premises may attract disorder or be subject to attempts at unauthorised access (for example by children and young persons) then it may require entrances to the premises are controlled by door supervisors in order to protect of children and vulnerable Gambling Act 2005 Statement of Principles - consultation draft persons from being harmed or exploited by gambling, and also in terms of preventing premises becoming a source of crime.
 The licensing authority is entitled, under those circumstances, to impose a premises licence condition to this effect.